tiffmoon/Note-Taker/README.md

 # 11 Express.js: Note Taker

-## Your Task
+## Description

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This is an application called Note Taker that can be used to write and save notes.
+This application uses an Express.js back end and saves and retrieves note data from a JSON file.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.

 ## User Story